 Do you recommend that 4-month-old babies still sleep in their parents’ rooms?
 Is there an “ideal” sleeping arrangement at this age?

 I honestly tell parents that they need to do what’s best for their baby and their family.
-For some, co-sleeping or room sharing works beautifully, since you can respond to your baby quickly, especially during the first six months.
+For some, room sharing, which is recommended by the American Academy of Pediatrics, works beautifully, since you can respond to your baby quickly, especially during the first six months.
 Others need to have their babies in a separate room.

 Wherever your baby sleeps, please follow current safety recommendations: no loose blankets, bumpers, pillows, or stuffed animals.
 If you co-sleep, make sure you are doing it safely.